ozone-his/ozone-docs/docs/implementers/branding-apps.md

    )
    ```

-- **Restart the Odoo Server**
-   Restart Odoo to regenerate the SCSS and apply the new theme.
+- Restart Odoo to regenerate the SCSS and apply the new theme.

-- **Clear Browser Cache**
-   Clear cache or do a hard reload to see the updated theme.
+- Clear cache or do a hard reload to see the updated theme.

 ### Notes

 - More SCSS variables and styles can be added by editing the `SCSS_TEMPLATE`.
-- Validate CSS/SCSS syntax.
+- Manually verify your CSS/SCSS syntax because your IDE might not show the errors as the code is in Python and not HTML/CSS
 - Use `!important` carefully to avoid style conflicts.

-## Keycloak Theme Customization
+## While-labelling Keycloak

-### Overview

 Keycloak allows you to fully customize its look, feel, and behavior by modifying its themes.
 Themes control how pages like login, account management, and email templates appear to users.